 Under most circumstances, I do not accept late assignments.
-I will drop your two lowest online quiz grades and Discussion Board assignment grades, but you cannot "make up" any assignments.
+You cannot "make up" any assignments.
 There will be no "extra credit" work to complete at the end of the semester.
-You will have opportunities to earn bonus points on some assignments, but there will be no magic do-over at the end of the semester.
-You earn your grade by the quality of work you turn in on time that is assigned during the semester.
+You earn your grade by the work you turn in that is assigned during the semester.